 ‘Some have asked if we were embarrassed by the one unit short positions in gold and equities and do we wish we’d not done them?
 We shall answer in a most direct manner: “Nothing we did was embarrassing; they were simply wrong.”
 Our trades were well designed; the risks were well defined; the technical circumstances were well documented and historically valid… the trades simply went awry.
 We would not hesitate to do the same trades in the same manner under the same circumstances anytime again in the future; we would not hesitate for even a minute and we wish to be quite clear about that fact.’

-“Trading, as they say, ain’t easy and like growing old, “It ain’t for sissies.”
-The trick… the “Secret”… the thing that separates those of us who’ve survived for decades in the business from those who light up the sky in a brief blaze and then blaze out like Icarus flying to close to the sun… is that those who survive do so because we know our limits; know our boundaries; we know when we are wrong and we admit it often and quickly.
-The “secret” is that there is no secret.'”
+“Trading, as they say, ain’t easy and like growing old, ‘It ain’t for sissies.’
+The trick… the ‘Secret’… the thing that separates those of us who’ve survived for decades in the business from those who light up the sky in a brief blaze and then blaze out like Icarus flying to close to the sun… is that those who survive do so because we know our limits; know our boundaries; we know when we are wrong and we admit it often and quickly.
+The ‘secret’ is that there is no secret.”

-Now why didn’t we think of that?
+Now why didn’t I think of that?